Health care workers picket outside US hospitals in multiple states, kicking off 3-day strike

 The workers’ last contract was negotiated in 2019, before the pandemic.

-Hospitals generally have struggled in recent years with high labor costs, staffing shortages and rising levels of uncompensated care, according to Rick Gundling, a senior vice president with the Healthcare Financial Management Association, a nonprofit that works with health care finance executives.

-Most of their revenue is fixed, coming from government-funded programs such as Medicare and Medicaid, Gundling noted.
-He said that means revenue growth is “only possible by increasing volumes, which is difficult even under the best of circumstances.”

-Associated Press Writers Eugene Garcia in Irvine, California, and Tom Murphy in Indianapolis contributed to this report.
+Associated Press writers Eugene Garcia in Irvine, California, Christopher Weber in Los Angeles, and Tom Murphy in Indianapolis contributed to this report.

 Credit: AP

-Note: This story was first published on October 4, 2023.
-It was updated on October 5, 2023, to correct Kaiser Permanente’s minimum hourly wage offer.
-The company had said it was between $23 and $25 depending on the location, but now says it proposed $23 an hour in California and $21 hour in the other locations.